 The "scientific method" is our ability to observe and evaluate something according to established conditions, according to pre-established commands, rules, facts, and truth.
 We apply pressure, heat, or other conditions to what is to see how it responds.
 If we see abnormalities, i.e., behavior we do understand, we set aside the laws we have learned and theorize (speculate) what new law we might be encountering.
 When applied to the laws of nature, which are established by God, we simply 'discover' a new law we did not know about before, providing our theory is proven observable and repeatable, i.e., consistent and dependable.
 Until then all it is is an opinion or a theory.
 To put it into practice puts all who are made subject to it in jeopardy.

-When the "scientific method" is applied to man, i.e., to his thoughts and actions, becoming dialectic 'reasoning,' i.e., 'reasoning' through his "feelings" of the 'moment,' all it will 'discover' is his carnal nature, that which is of the flesh, stimulated by and responding to the world, resulting in anyone accepting it as the tool for discovering his 'purpose' of life, becoming carnal, of the world only, i.e., a humanist.
+When the "scientific method," i.e., dialectic 'reasoning,' i.e., man 'reasoning' through his "feelings" of the 'moment,' i.e., the consensus process is applied to man all he will 'discover' is his carnal nature, that which is of the flesh, stimulated by and responding to ('driven' by) the world, resulting in anyone accepting it (as the tool for discovering his 'purpose' of life) becoming carnal, of the world only, i.e., a humanist, i.e., a common-ist (finding and advocating that which he has in common with all men, i.e., his love of pleasure and his hate of restraint, rejecting the father's/Father's authority, i.e., the citizens, under God, authority).
 This is why the Apostle Paul warned Timothy "O Timothy, keep that which is committed to thy trust, avoiding profane and vain babblings, and oppositions of science falsely so called: Which some professing have erred concerning the faith.
 Grace be with thee.
 Amen."
 1 Timothy 6:20, 21 All who use dialectic 'reasoning' and the consensus process to 'discover' their 'purpose' in life lose their faith, even if done in the name of the Lord.
-This is why those who have no faith use it in meetings, turning all who participate away from having faith in God to trusting in themselves, not only individually but collectively, leaning to their own understanding, worshiping the creation, themselves, and the master facilitator of 'change,' instead of the creator, who gives them their next breath.
+This is why those who have no faith use it in meetings, turning all who participate away from having faith in the Lord God to trusting in themselves, not only individually but collectively as well, leaning to their own understanding, worshiping the creation, themselves, and the master facilitator of 'change,' instead of the creator, who gives them their next breath.
 "Trust in the Lord with all thine heart, and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths."
 Proverb.
 3: 5-6

 © Institution for Authority Research Dean Gotcher 2014-2017